KretschiGL/DataScienceLecture/README.md

 # Data Science Lecture

 This repository contains content of my lecture in data science.
-The focus is on using algorithms, since the students learn the theory in another part of the lecture.
+The focus is on using algorithms (you know, the fun stuff), since the students learn the theory in the first part of the lecture.
-The target audience are bachelor of science students in industrial engineering.
+The target audience are bachelor of science students in industrial engineering, and computer science to some extent.

 ## Content